William Lassiter: World War I

 From November 1916 to August 1917, Lassiter was the U.S. military attaché in London.
-In August 1917 he received temporary promotion to brigadier general.
-As the United States prepared to enter World War I, Lassiter was assigned to command Base Section Number 3 and all American troops in England, and he served until being reassigned in October.
+In August 1917, four months after the American entry into World War I, he received a temporary promotion to brigadier general.
+Lassiter was then assigned to command Base Section Number 3 and all American troops in England, and he served until being reassigned in October.

 Lassiter assumed command of the 51st Field Artillery Brigade in October 1917, and he led his unit during training in England and France, followed by combat in France.
 His brigade served as part of the 26th Division under first the French 11th Army Corps in Chemin des Dames and later the French 32nd Army Corps in the Toul Sector.

 As the American Expeditionary Forces (AEF) continued to arrive in France during 1918, Lassiter was reassigned as chief of artillery for I Corps, and simultaneously oversaw the final organization and training of the 66th Field Artillery Brigade prior to its entry into combat.
 He then served with I Corps during offensive operations in the Toul area and the Battle of Château-Thierry, and took part in the summer 1918 Second Battle of the Marne.
-In August 1918, Lassiter was assigned as chief of artillery for IV Corps, where he took part in the Battle of Saint-Mihiel.
+In August 1918, Lassiter was assigned as chief of artillery for IV Corps, where he took part in the Battle of Saint-Mihiel in September.
 He was promoted to temporary major general in August 1918.

 In October 1918, Lassiter was assigned as chief of artillery for the Second Army, and he served during fighting in the Toul area until the Armistice that ended the war.

-In November 1918, Lassiter took command of the 32nd Division, which he led during the post-war occupation of the Rhineland.
+Later that month, Lassiter took command of the 32nd Division, which he led during the post-war occupation of the Rhineland.

 For his wartime service, Lassiter received the Army Distinguished Service Medal.
 The citation reads:

 France awarded him the Croix de Guerre with two Palms and the Legion of Honor (Commander).
 In addition, England awarded him the Order of St Michael and St George (Knight Commander).